 How Radiation Works

-Oncologists have used radiation therapy to treat breast cancer for more than 100 years, according to Radiation Oncology, UCLA.
 Radiation therapy uses a high energy beam to destroy cancer cells.
 It acts directly on the cell’s nucleus.
 In so doing, radiation significantly damages or destroys the cell’s DNA.
 This makes the cell unable to divide and multiply.
 This type of treatment is an extremely effective way to kill the cancer cells that remain in the breast after surgery.
+Oncologists have used radiation therapy to treat breast cancer for more than 100 years.
 Today, it is a routine part of breast cancer treatment in situations where a woman chooses a “breast conserving” lumpectomy.
 It is also routine when multiple lymph nodes are positive or if the cancer is localized.

 Radiation and Reconstruction: The Challenge

-What makes breast reconstruction with radiation tricky is that radiation will also damage healthy cells, such as in the skin.
+What makes breast reconstruction with radiation tricky is that radiation will damage cancerous and healthy cells alike, such as in the skin.
 That’s why breast reconstruction surgeries after radiation have more complications.
 Complications include infections, delayed healing, wound breakdown, and fat necrosis (small hard nodules of fat inside the breast).
 Additionally, radiation can cause the skin and muscles to become less elastic or stretchy.
 If implants are already in the breast at the time of radiation, it may also alter how the implants look or harden the tissue around the implants, as happened to Vicki.

-When cancer found in the breast is larger than 5 centimeters, and has spread to lymph nodes, treatment is more likely to include radiation.
+When cancer found in the breast is larger than 5 centimeters and has spread to lymph nodes, treatment is more likely to include radiation.
 Many women aren’t aware of all their options for reconstruction at the time of their breast surgery.
 It’s important to know that you can choose between breast reconstruction after radiation therapy or before it (we talk more about timing here).
 However, there are some things to consider when choosing the best time to begin reconstruction.